-Dixons Carphone data breach handling draws criticism from cybersecurity community
+Dixons Carphone data breach response criticised by cyber community

 June 13, 2018

 Dixons Carphone’s handling of the data breach has drawn criticism from the cybersecurity community for demonstrating a poor attitude towards data protection.